getsumer/sumer-sdk/README.md

 npm i sumer-sdk
 ```

-#### After installing the sumer-sdk and getting your Dapp Key in our [sumer analytics app:parrot:](https://app.getsumer.com/), you can start using sumer:
+#### After installing the Sumer SDK in your project and getting your dApp key from the signup process at [Sumer App](https://app.getsumer.com/), you can start using sumer as follows:

-* General usage for injected providers:<br>
+* Initialize the Sumer client by wrapping the provider:<br>
 ```JS
 ...
 import { Sumer } from "sumer-sdk"